intlify/vue-cli-plugin-i18n/README.md

 - **Default in prompt:** `false`
 - **Support project Vue version:** Vue 2 only

-  When `enableBridge` is `true`, i.e. in birdge mode, whether localization messags placed in `localeDir` option should be pre-compiled by message compiler or not.
+  When `enableBridge` is `true`, i.e. in bridge mode, whether localization messages placed in `localeDir` option should be pre-compiled by message compiler or not.

   If you use Composition API in bridge mode, this option must be `true` because all localization messages are bundled during production build.